Chigils: History

 According to medieval writers, the city of Chigil was at "a distance of a human voice" from Taraz.
-An 11th-century story by Mahmud Kashgari proposed a folk etymology of Chigil, which he dated back to the time of the Zu-l-Karnein ("the "Bihorn", i.e. Alexander the Great) 4th century BCE:
+An 11th-century story by Mahmud Kashgari proposed a folk etymology of Chigil, which he dated back to the time of the Zu-I-Karnein (Dhu al-Qarnayn: lit. "the One with Two-Horns", i.e. Alexander the Great) in the 4th century BCE:

 When the armies of Zu-l-Karnein reached Talas in the Manichean country Argu, a heavy rainstorm formed thick mud.
 The road became impassable, and angry Zu-l-Karnein exclaimed in Persian: "In chi gil ast?!" – "What is this mud?!
 We cannot get out of it!"
 He ordered a building be erected on the spot called Chigil.
 Turks in the area were called Chigils.
 Nomadic Turks, who adopted the Chigil type of [long] clothes were also called Chigils, from Djeyhun (Amu Darya) to the Chin (China). ...
 The nomad Chigil (as well as the Tukhsī) lived near the township of Quyās lying beyond Barsghān and watered by the two Keykān rivers flowing into the Ili ...
 Another group of the tribe lived in the township of Chigil, near Ṭarāz, and a third one in the villages of the same name near Kāshgar.

 Kashghari says that the Oghuz Turks used to call "Chigil" all the Turks between the Oxus and Northern China.

 If the Chuyue in Chinese sources were indeed Chigils, then the Shatuo 沙陀, a Chuyue splinter group, were also a splinter group from Chigils.
 A Shatuo noble, Keyong, was from the Shatuo Dragon tribe, bore the surname Zhuye 朱耶 ~ Zhuxie 朱邪, and later adopted the surname Li of the Tang emperors, first bestowed on Keyong's father Zhuxie Chixin.
 Keyong's son Li Cunxu would found of the Later Tang dynasty (923–936) in Northern China, elevating the Shatuo to a regnal clan.
 Among the Shatuo, the dragon cult was predominant.
 The annals noted that Shatuo prayers "followed the old tradition of the northern custom" near Thunder-mountain, at the Dragon Gate.

 Paraphrasing a passage from Sima Guang's Zizhi Tongjian, Zuev states that "Shatuo is originally (or, at root, 本 běn) a Zhuxie tribe"; Zuev further asserts that Zhuxie reflects the Turkic jüz "hundred".
 The Chigil-Shatuo were Manichaeans, and "hundred" is not always a military team, but also a religious category yüz er "hundred monk men" as is stated, for example, on a number of the Manichaean Yenisei monuments of ancient Turkic writings.
 Thus yüz er, as opposed to otuz oglan or otuz er, is a category of dominating level.